localz/Spotz-Push-Android-SDK/README.md

 **2.2.0**

 * Added changes to support Android O.
-* Added custom notification handler (see `CustomSpotzPushBroadcastReceiver.java` from fcm flavour).
+* Added custom notification handler (see *"Customise behaviour of SDK"* section below).

 Note: `GcmIntentService` has been deprecated.